Chapter 30 : Wrecked

 “Dealer?”
 I shrieked.
 “He has a dealer?”

-“No—no. He doesn’t, okay?
-Will you stop flipping out and let me bloody explain?“
+“No — no. He doesn’t, okay?
+Will you stop flipping out and let me explain?“

 “I wouldn’t be surprised.”

 I was seething.
 We were both seething.
-This—the two of us, this whole fucking situation—was just not okay.
-I was sodding tired of all the ambiguity, the blurred lines and the cavernous grey area that stretched between us.
+This — the two of us, this whole fucking situation — was just not okay, and I was sodding tired of all our back-and-forth, up-and-down.
+There was too much ambiguity, too many blurred lines and cavernous grey areas that stretched between us.
 It made no sense how one second, I wanted nothing more to grab Potter and snog him senseless, and the next, I was trying to bite his head off.

 “That won’t happen,” Potter sliced through.
 His voice was clear and confident.
 He was so sure of himself it made my teeth grit.